Home » VT Case Study 2

 have given us control of how to protect our staff.”

-N.B: Many of our clients require confidentiality to ensure security or protect brand reputation.
-We therefore don’t add any identifying features.
+*Many of our clients require confidentiality for security or protect brand reputation, so we omit identifying features.

-Detailed, individual interviews with team members, two levels of management and the UK Health Lead using our ‘VT/PTSD Culture, Strategy and Procedure Review’ and ‘Cultural Psychological Wellbeing Assessment’.
+Detailed, individual interviews with team members, two levels of management and the UK Health Lead using our ‘VT/PTSD Culture Review’ and ‘Performance Culture Assessment’.

 A detailed understanding of how the team’s experience of exposure and support, psychological wellbeing, health and performance was affected by decisions and actions taken throughout the organisation, as well as at team and department level.

-• Higher management had not appreciated the severity, frequency and risk of exposure, nor its escalation in recent years. /li>
+- Higher management had not appreciated the severity, frequency and risk of exposure, nor its escalation in recent years. /li>

 A detailed report gave context-specific understanding of the current, exposure risk and mitigative practices in line with industry-good practice.
 Recommendations were given to address concerns and to reinforce and improve upon good practice.
 Each was given severity and urgency to enable managers to take control and decide upon appropriate action.